wladyjvr/WhatsAllApp/README.md

 * __Can I send you an email for support questions?__

     I don't offer free individual support.
 Please create an issue and ask the community.
-For paid support send me an email at loran@ralon.nl.
+The conditions for paid support are as follows:
+    * The support is for WhatsAllApp Community Edition as published at https://github.com/LoranKloeze/WhatsAllApp
+    * Costs are  $65 per hour, billed per 15 minutes.
+First time customers pay $65 up front.
+All by Paypal.
+    * The support is best effort based meaning there is no guarantee that we can help you in your specific case or in a specific time window but of course we do the best we can.
+    * The first response time is max.
+48 hours, after that it depends on the case at hand

 * __How about the Pro version?__